learn-co-curriculum/ransom-note/README.md

 ### What's the cost

-Ok, now that we have settled in fairly efficient solution, we should ask what is the cost.
+Ok, now that we have settled in with a seemingly fairly efficient solution, we should ask what is the cost.

 So the cost of placing all of each letter of the magazine in a histogram costs O(m)*O(1) or O(m).
 And the second step of checking to see if there are remaining letters in the hash is O(n).
 One for each letter in the note.
 So the total cost is O(m + n), which reduces to O(2m) because the note is no larger than the magazine, which reduces to O(m).